JSMarsh813/Reference/projects/ppt/tpn-dev-journal-13.md

 The width wasn't being respected (see how the div with the white border respects it, but the one in red doesn't)

 The reason? a very long "word" from a hyperlink!
-Fixed it by telling it to break-all
+I fixed it by telling it to break-all

 <video src="images/2023-03-23-finally-fixed-the-bug.mp4" alt="showing that as the page is shrunk, the width is not shrinking at a certain point because of the long text name"  width="640" height="480" controls></video>